solderneer/solderneer/site/src/content/notes/understand-the-past.md

 ---
-title: "Understand the past"
+title: Understand the past
-emoji: "⏲"
+emoji: ⏲
 pubDate: 01-Jun-2023
 updatedDate: 01-Jun-2023
-tags: ["topic/history-and-geography", "type/principles"]
+tags:
+  - topic/history-and-geography
+  - type/principles
 ---

 [From the letters to a young technologist](https://letterstoayoungtechnologist.com/Study-the-Past-Create-the-Future):